 What is the Interior Lighting Campaign?

 The Interior Lighting Campaign (ILC) is a recognition and guidance program designed to help facility owners and managers take advantage of savings opportunities from high efficiency interior lighting solutions.
-The initial campaign focus is on troffer lighting.
-By May 2016, the goal is to document 1 million high efficiency troffer lighting solutions that are completed or planned for completion through retrofits and new construction by May 2018.
+The initial campaign focus is on troffer lighting, with a goal to document upgrading of 1 million troffers to high-efficiency troffer systems by April 2017.

-Projects completed by January 2013 and May 2016 and demonstrate exemplary performance will be eligible for awards, to be conferred at the 2016 BOMA International Conference and Expo, June 25-28, 2016.
+Projects completed through April 2017 are eligible for awards recognition in spring of 2017.
 Campaign organizers, Building Owners and Managers Association International (BOMA), Illuminating Engineering Society of North America (IES), the International Facility Management Association (IFMA), U.S. General Services Administration (GSA), and the U.S. Department of Energy (DOE) serve on the ILC Organizing Committee.

 - Limited technical assistance from the U.S. Department of Energy is available to site owners and managers who sign up.

 - Sites that join the ILC will be recognized on the ILC web site, and those that show exemplary performance will be eligible for awards.

 - Organizations that don't directly own or operate facilities but support the goals of the ILC can join as Supporters, and receive recognition for their involvement.

 How do I get involved in the ILC?